Substance Abuse and Addiction Treatment Resources in Monterey

 Monterey Drug & Alcohol Rehab, Detox & Treatment Resources

 Although doctors are writing fewer prescriptions for hydrocodone, consumption of street drugs like heroin and methamphetamine continues to rise in California.
 If you or someone you love is struggling with drug or alcohol addiction, you may feel embarrassment or shame, but you’re not alone.
 The drug epidemic spans all age ranges, socio-economic groups and education levels.
-Help is just a phone call away.
-The medical professionals at The Recovery Village are ready to show you the road to recovery and help you reclaim your life.

 You’re not alone in this struggle.